kidvidicus/Apprentice-of-the-Data-Arts/classiccars/README.md

 ---
 ## Tools and Techniques
-* SQL was used for data preparation and aggregation.
+* postgreSQL was used for data preparation and aggregation.
 * Excel was used for pivot tables and presentation.
 ---